MSeveri96/MANULS/README.md

 ## Capabilities
 MANULS computes the smallest electric field that removes the energy barrier between the reactants and the transition state of a chemical reaction.
 At the moment the code work with potential energy curves and 2-D potential energy surfaces.

 The following figures show one prototypical application of MANULS.
 The code starts from a potential energy curve computed without any field effecs, in vacuo (on the left).
 In this case the blue curve describes a trans-to-cis isomerization.
+The application of MANULS on the blue curve gives an external electric field that transforms the blue curve into the orange one.
+In other words the external electric field computed by MANULS is able to remove the reaction barrier and catalyze the reaction.

 | Without Field                | With Field                          |